cobayo/yunas/index.md

 ## Set Http Routing

-If You use the following methods
+If You use the following methods,

 ```Yunas.Rest.get```
 ```Yunas.Rest.post```
 ```Yunas.Rest.put```